 3. Paint it dark and keep it cool

-Painting a hallway in a dark colour makes the rooms off it feel brighter and bigger.
+Painting a hallway in a dark colour makes the rooms that come off it feel brighter and bigger.
 From deepest slate to dark concrete, these greys have blue in their DNA.

 Avoid going this dark in a north-facing room.
 They’re perfect for cooling down an over-bright, south-facing space.
 Go tonal with blue-based colours for a subtle highlight – think teal or lapis.
 Or, create a bold contrast with a splash of rich yellow, orange or pink to pop against the deep grey.